mastercomfig/mastercomfig/docs/customization/modules.md

 Modules are groups of related commands with specific values for a certain use case or quality level.

 ## How to use
-Modules are [used in presets](https://github.com/mastercomfig/mastercomfig/tree/release/config/cfg/presets) to set quality levels and can also be used in a `tf/cfg/user/modules.cfg` file to customize your config easily without searching for individual console variable values.
+Modules are [used in presets](https://github.com/mastercomfig/mastercomfig/tree/release/config/cfg/presets) to set quality levels and can also be used in the `tf/cfg/user/modules.cfg` file to customize your config easily without searching for individual console variable values.
 Just put your desired module level in `user/modules.cfg`.
 For example:

 ```
 textures=high
 ```

-This will set the texture quality to high.
+This will set the texture quality to `high`.

 ### In game selection
 You can select modules in the main menu and game using the console.
 Just enter the module you'd like to select with a `=` before it.
 This selection will persist even after a restart!